 How Much Do Solar Panels Cost in Connecticut?

-- Power purchase agreement: PPAs are similar to solar leases, but instead of paying to use the equipment, you pay for the energy you use.
-Customers agree to buy the electricity the solar system produces at a predetermined rate, which is often lower than their utility company’s retail rate.
-Unfortunately, this option makes you ineligible for solar incentives.
+• Power purchase agreement (PPA): This is similar to leasing, but instead of paying to use the equipment, you pay for the energy you consume at a fixed rate, which is often lower than your utilities.
+However, PPAs make you ineligible for most solar incentives.

 Is Going Solar in Connecticut Worth It?